01 of 05

 Best Overall Kitchen Flooring: Ceramic Tile

-Ceramic tile has long been a popular kitchen floor choice because of its resilience and wide range of style options.
-When properly grouted and sealed, ceramic tile will resist any kind of kitchen spill.
+Ceramic tile has long been a popular kitchen floor choice because of its resilience and a wide range of style options.
+When properly grouted and sealed, ceramic tile will resist any kitchen spill.
 And because ceramic tile is almost rock-hard, it stands up well to traffic.

 The only problem is that it looks like a deceptively easy DIY install.
 What could be easier?
-Some mortar, some tiles - voila, you're done.
-But there is a reason why family-based trade guilds have been installing tile... for the last, oh, several thousand years: it's an art.
-After all, mediocre ceramic tile installation is really not hard; but good ceramic tile installation is!
+Some mortar, some tiles—voila, you're done.
+But there is a reason why family-based trade guilds have been installing tile for the... last, oh, several thousand years: it's an art.
+After all, standard ceramic tile installation is not hard; but good ceramic tile installation is.

 Branch out and try some unusual styles for your next kitchen flooring.
 Shown here is a highly unusual cobblestone style ceramic tile by Merola.Continue to 2 of 5 below.

 02 of 05